saidatnanjuki/saidatnanjuki.github.io/_posts/2017-06-17-outreachy-week1-and-2.md

 After setting up, I developed a skeleton of the project and before I could write any tests I had to do some hackery to connect to RGW(rados gate way ).
 Fortunately my mentor had a working Go client that connects to RGW (rados gate way )which I gladly reverse engineered to meet the project needs and was able to hook my tests to RGW(rados gate way).

-### Written 30 running tests so far
+### Written 25 running tests so far

 After connecting to RGW for the s3 interface, I started working on the tests.
 My mentor asked me to implement eight tests annotated with explanations in comments to see if I understand their goal.
 I did this and got feedback on the same.

 After this task, I was then started implementing the tests on bucket and object operations.
-I have written thirty tests to date and still getting feedback as I write more tests.
+I have written 25 tests to date and still getting feedback as I write more tests.

 The feedback was about: